-In a forest of Christmas trees, not only did these bloggers choose these Christmas trees, but we choose to feature them on this post.
+In a forest of Christmas trees, not only did these bloggers choose these trees but we choose to feature them in this post.
 We think you will love them!
 We've really fallen for forest themed Christmas tree ideas in particular.
-It is not hard to imagine that breath taking memories will be made around these trees.
+It is not hard to imagine those breathtaking memories will be made around these trees.

 A Forest of Christmas Trees